 Check out these studies done in the last several years on the cost of eating out and the high percentage of Americans that do!

-If you spent this twice a week you are spending $154 a week for TWO Meals.
-You can get a 12 pack of beer, steaks, potatoes are more for that price for TWO people.
+If you spent this twice a week, you are spending $154 a week for TWO Meals.
+You can get a 12 pack of beer, steaks, and potatoes are more for that price for TWO people.